 There are plenty of reasons to visit Germany’s largest beer festival, but it can be a good idea to know what you’re getting into before you go.
 There are more than just beer tents at Oktoberfest.

-The German word for tent is Zelt, and there are over a dozen of them at this year’s festival.
+The German word for tent is Zelt, and there are over a dozen at this year’s festival.
 Each one serves different types of food and drinks, with some serving traditional Bavarian fare while others may serve other cuisines alongside their beers.

 Listen to Polka Music